ORIGIN OF “ELGIN”

+Our soils are some of the oldest in the world, with huge soil diversity.
 The main soils in the Elgin Valley consist of ancient sandstone with coarse pieces of silica quartz and shales that are predominantly iron-rich.
 The soft, porous Bokkeveld shales are highly acidic as they have been well weathered and exist over water holding substrates which are ideal for available soil water uptake during the growing season.
 The substrate soil layers are red granite and white kaoline clays.

 After many years of scouring and experimenting with many different Western Cape vineyard sites, Elgin is the region that is of most interest.
 The decision in 2007 to work only with 100% Elgin fruit was taken.
 Out of this, firm relationships since 2004 were forged with four of our growers in the Valley from whom we purchase each year.

 Close collaboration with the growers in the vineyard with regards to pruning, canopy management, size of crop, optimal vine and cluster ripeness, harvest dates and wine production are conducted.